lox/codex/docs/getting-started.md

 - Run `codex resume` to display the session picker UI
 - Resume most recent: `codex resume --last`
 - Resume by id: `codex resume <SESSION_ID>` (You can get session ids from /status or `~/.codex/sessions/`)
+- Include sessions from every directory: `codex resume --all`

+_By default these commands only show sessions recorded from the current working directory._

 Examples: